 Ultimately, the best day to visit EPCOT is whichever day works best for your schedule.
-But if you’re looking to avoid crowds and long lines, Fridays and Sundays are typically your best bet in terms of wait times.
+But if you’re looking to avoid crowds and long lines, Wednesdays and Sundays are typically your best bet in terms of wait times.

 We recommend the following based on current data from Thrill Data.

 Which day of the week is best to go to Epcot?

 We found that Monday still has the longest wait times, but Sundays went from being on of the longest to the shortest.

 If your main worry is being on rides, then seeing EPCOT during the weekends of EPCOT Festivals can be a good option.
 Heavy crowds will block your path, but they will generally be concentrated in World Showcase.